 CURRENT TEAM MEMBERS

 Iva spent years working markets for California farms and tutoring writing before starting to work for social justice organizations.
-New to Portland, they are excited to be a part of an organization that builds community food sovereignty and is committed to dismantling racism.
+New to Portland, she is excited to be a part of an organization that builds community food sovereignty and is committed to dismantling racism.
 Iva is a big nerd for science fiction, their 2 dogs, the ocean and trying to learn from their mistakes.
 (Pronouns: she/they)

 Lettuce Grow Program Director

-After many years working in technology-related jobs, Rima returned to her first love, gardening.
-As an Oregon Master Gardener™, Rima directs the Lettuce Grow program and provides garden education to inmates in state correctional institutions and juvenile facilities throughout the state of Oregon.
+A Native American, Rima has experienced both foster care and incarceration.
+After a 30 year career in high-tech, Rima returned to her first love, gardening and working with individuals caught up in the correctional system.
+Rima directs the Lettuce Grow program which provides garden education to inmates in correctional institutions and juvenile facilities throughout the state of Oregon.
+(Pronouns: she/her)

 Home Gardens Director